Conformal field theory on the plane: Representations of the Virasoro algebra

-We still have to consider the unitarity of highest-weight representations which are not Verma modules.
-Such degenerate representations are cosets of the type $R=\frac{\mathcal{V}_\Delta}{R'}$, where the subrepresentation $R'$ contains at least one singular vector.
-For $R$ to be unitary, the subrepresentation $R'$ must include all negative-norm states, that is all eigenstates of Gram matrices which correspond to negative eigenvalues.
+We still have to consider the unitarity of degenerate highest-weight representations of the type $\mathcal{R}=\frac{\mathcal{V}_\Delta}{\mathcal{R}'}$, where the subrepresentation $\mathcal{R}'$ contains at least one singular vector.
+For $\mathcal{R}$ to be unitary, the subrepresentation $\mathcal{R}'$ must include all negative-norm states, that is all eigenstates of Gram matrices with negative eigenvalues.